jaespinoGIT/CRMService/README.md

 4. Update the parameter in the EntityFramewwork section with the sql server instance name
 4. Open now the **Configuration.cs** file.
 3. Update the data with your new credentials
-4. Go to Package Manager Console, choose CRMService.Infrastructure in Default project and execute the migration with the commando **update-database**
+4. Go to Package Manager Console, choose CRMService.Infrastructure in Default project and execute the migration with the commands **enable-migrations**, **add-migration migrationName** and **update-database**

 ### Usage
 1. First needs an auth token, build and run the app, and visit issuer token url (default https://localhost:44300/oauth/token) with PostMan